No Time To Die trailer puts James Bond back in action

 Here's the official synopsis for No Time To Die: "In No Time To Die, Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology."

-In addition, character posters for the film have been released showing off the film's newer characters, including Rami Malek's masked villain.
+In addition, character posters for the film were released earlier today, showing off the film's newer characters, like Rami Malek's masked villain.

 pic.twitter.com/ACHv3hUXQDDecember 3, 2019